lhlyu/matterJs-wiki/Getting-started.md

 Hopefully you will see two rectangle bodies fall and then hit each other as they land on the ground.
 If you don't, check the browser console to see if there are any errors.

 Check out the [demo page](http://brm.io/matter-js-demo/) for more examples and then refer to [Demo.js](https://github.com/liabru/matter-js/blob/master/demo/js/Demo.js) to see how they work.
-Some of the demos are also available on [codepen](http://codepen.io/collection/Fuagy/), where you can easily experiment with them.
+Some of the demos are also available on [codepen](http://codepen.io/collection/Fuagy/), where you can easily experiment with them (but they may not always be completely up to date).

-### Rendering
+### Running and Rendering

-Matter.js includes a sample renderer, but this is optional and it's easy to use your own.
+The above example uses the built in renderer and runner, but these are both optional and it's easy to render in your own way and use your own game loop.
-See the [Rendering](https://github.com/liabru/matter-js/wiki/Rendering) wiki page for information, including on how to use your own custom game loop.
+See the [Rendering](https://github.com/liabru/matter-js/wiki/Rendering) and [Running](https://github.com/liabru/matter-js/wiki/Running) wiki pages for information.

 ### Documentation

-See the latest [Matter.js API Docs](http://brm.io/matter-js-docs/) for detailed information on the API.
+See the [Matter.js Documentation](http://brm.io/matter-js/docs/) for detailed information on the API.
-<br>If you're using the [edge version (master)](https://raw2.github.com/liabru/matter-js/master/build/matter.js) then see the [API Docs (master)](http://brm.io/matter-js-docs-master/).